DizzyHSlightlyVoided/DieFledermaus/DieFledermauZ Format.md

 * `Kom` - *1 parameter.* Indicates a comment on the DieFledermauZ archive.
 Same as in DieFledermaus.
 * `AES` - *1 parameter.* Indicates that the file is AES encrypted.
 Same parameter format as in DieFledermaus; must be in plaintext.
 See below for further information.
 * `Hash` - *1 parameter.* Indicates the specified hash function for the archive.
 Must not be used unless the archive is encrypted.
 Same parameter format as in DieFledermaus; must be in plaintext.
-* `RSASch` - *1 parameter.* The key is encrypted using an RSA public key, and may be decrypted using the corresponding private key.
+* `Rsa-Sch` - *1 parameter.* The key is encrypted using an RSA public key, and may be decrypted using the corresponding private key.
 Same as in DieFledermaus; must be in plaintext Must not be used unless the archive is encrypted.

 Entry List
 ----------